appdev-lessons/sinatra-exchange-rates/content.md

 ### Useful exchangerate.host endpoints

-Remember to replace `EXCHANGE_RATE_KEY` with the key we provided you on Canvas.
+Remember to replace `EXCHANGE_RATE_KEY` with the key you got when you signed up in the video above.
 And **do not put the key directly in your code; [store them securely and access them from the `ENV` variable](https://learn.firstdraft.com/lessons/52-storing-credentials-securely).**

  - API endpoint + query string that returns all available currencies (`/list ? access_key`):